DevAndrewMorse/JAI-Composer/Music21/Demos/README.md

-Python 3 demos made for testing Music21.
+Python 3 demos using Music21.